raspberrypilearning/scam-site/en/quiz1/question_2.md

 legend: Question 2 of 3
 ---

-If you had this webpage, which CSS selector would target only the image in the `pop_out` `div`?
+If you had this HTML on your webpage, which CSS selector would target only the image in the `pop_out` `div`?

 ```HTML
 <img src="example.jpg" />